 Step 5 – Read Statement on Student Academic Responsibility

 It’s imperative that you read the statement on Student Academic Responsibility in the Undergraduate Calendar before enrolling in your courses.

 Step 6 – Find out about tuition and payment options

-More information about tuition fees and payment options can be found on the Student Accounts and Cashiers website.
+More information about tuition fees and payment options can be found on the Office of the Registrar’s website.